okikorg/adist/README.md

 You can see how files are parsed into blocks using the `inspect-file` command.

 The previous full-document indexing method is still available as `legacy-reindex` and `legacy-get` commands.

+## Cursor IDE Integration

+Adist automatically creates a `.cursor/rules/adist-rule.mdc` file during project initialization.
+This integration provides:

+1. Automatic instructions for AI assistants in Cursor IDE
+2. Commands and examples available directly to the AI when working with your code
+3. Context about advanced search operators and available tools
+4. Improved AI assistance with project-specific knowledge

+The rules file helps AI assistants understand how to use adist to search your codebase, providing better answers and more useful suggestions when you're coding.

 ## License